New-T-T/AML_TASK1/README.md

 ## Task description
 - Goal: PREDICT THE AGE OF A BRAIN FROM MRI FEATURES
-- Data: 1200 MRI scans of the brain, composed of 831 features
+- Data: MRI scans of the brain, composed of 832 features
+  - Train: 1212 samples
+  - Test: 776 samples

 ## Workflow
 - Preprocessing and Feature selection: Tristan